-Udi Mokady is the Chairman and CEO of CyberArk, and a pioneer in establishing the Privileged Account Security software market.
+Udi Mokady is the Chairman and CEO of CyberArk, and a pioneer in establishing the Privileged Access Management software market.
 Since co-founding the company in 1999, Mokady has entrenched CyberArk as the market leader.
 During his tenure at CyberArk, Mokady has also served as CyberArk’s chief strategist and visionary, overseeing global expansion, management, execution and corporate development.

 Prior to CyberArk, Mokady specialized in legal management and business development for international high-tech companies.
 He previously served as the general counsel at Tadiran Spectralink, a highly specialized producer of secure wireless communications systems.

 Mokady received the 2018 Asper Award for Global Entrepreneurship from Brandeis University and a 2017 SC Media Reboot Award as a cyber security influencer.
 He was named the 2014 Ernst & Young Entrepreneur of the Year for the Technology Security category in New England.
-Mokady is a member of the Monetary Authority of Singapore (MAS) Cyber Security Advisory Panel and was a member of the Demisto Board of Directors prior to its acquisition by Palo Alto Networks in March 2019.
+Mokady is a member of the Monetary Authority of Singapore (MAS) Cyber Security Advisory Panel and the Brandeis International Business School Board of Advisors.
+He was previously a member of the Demisto Board of Directors, prior to its acquisition by Palo Alto Networks in March 2019.